nolancs/Clockwork/README.md

 # Clockwork
 Clockwork Crossplatform Framework provides crossplatform scripting, networking, file I/O, and many other features for Unix, Windows, and Macintosh operating systems.
 Build once, run anywhere.
+This was built many years ago and even supports pre-OSX Macintosh operating systems.
+For an example on how to use the crossplatform scripting functionality see the [OrangeMUD project](https://github.com/nolancs/OrangeMUD).